[5 MIN READ]

 Other ways healthcare providers, patients and loved ones can help prevent and protect against brain injury include advocating for safer streets and sidewalks, improved safety rules and health protocols for youth and professional sports, firearm injury prevention, fall prevention programs and addressing the opioid epidemic.

-Q: Why is Brain Injury Awareness Month important?
+Q: Why is Brain Injury Awareness Month in March important?
 What are some common myths or stigmas surrounding brain injury?

 A: Brain Injury Awareness Month brings attention to a major public health issue.
 An estimated 1.7 million new brain injuries occur every year.
 These injuries are responsible for billions of dollars in medical care and lost production.
 And they can be devastating to the quality of life for both the injured person and those close to them.